qaul/qaul.net_legacy/raspberry/README.md

 Raspberry Pi Instructions
 =========================

-qaul.net runs as CLI client on Raspberry Pi.
+qaul.net runs as a command-line interface client on Raspberry Pi.
 It was tested on Raspbian (Raspberry's Debian Wheezy).